Cellular Senescence Program

 One of the most significant biological processes behind aging is cellular senescence.
 To maintain health, most cells in the body continually divide to replace old and damaged tissue.
 But eventually cells age and stop dividing.

 The cells that have stopped the normal biological process of dividing are called senescent cells.
 Senescent cells secrete inflammatory proteins that destroy or impair the function of healthy cells around them.
-This contributes to organ dysfunction and the development of age-related disorders throughout the body, including cancer, cardiovascular disease, stroke, dementia, mobility disorders and metabolic diseases.
+This destruction contributes to organ dysfunction and the development of age-related disorders throughout the body, including cancer, cardiovascular disease, stroke, dementia, mobility disorders, arthritis, osteoporosis and metabolic diseases.

-The Cellular Senescence Program focuses its research efforts on:
+The Cellular Senescence Program has several research focus areas:

 - Eliminating dysfunctional senescent cells